+Cash flows provided by operating activities were \$181.5 million for 2012 compared to \$99.3 million for 2011.
+The increase was mainly due to fluctuations in working capital primarily associated with the timing of the settlement processes with mobile operators in the epay Segment and with correspondents in the Money Transfer Segment.

 Cash flows provided by operating activities were \$99.3 million for 2011 compared to \$108.1 million for 2010.
-The decrease is mainly due to fluctuations in working capital primarily associated with the timing of the settlement processes with mobile operators in the epay Segment and with correspondents in the Money Transfer Segment, partly offset by improved operating results as adjusted for non-cash charges.
+The decrease was mainly due to fluctuations in working capital primarily associated with the timing of the settlement processes with mobile operators in the epay Segment and with correspondents in the Money Transfer Segment, partly offset by improved operating results as adjusted for non-cash charges.

-Cash flows provided by operating activities were \$108.1 million for 2010, compared to \$96.1 million for 2009.
-The increase was primarily the result of lesser amounts paid to acquire certain customer contracts in 2010 than in 2009, as well as improved operating results as adjusted for non-cash charges.